Amsterdam: cycling city

 More Amsterdammers on bikes

-Using a bike isn’t a matter of course for all Amsterdammers.
+Not all Amsterdammers are using a bike.
 Young people in the city are less enthusiastic about cycling and immigrant Amsterdammers are also less inclined to travel by bike.
 But this perhaps isn’t surprising considering they didn’t grow up in the Dutch bike culture.
 And due to the fact that it is often parents who teach their children how to ride a bike, second generation immigrant Amsterdammers are also less likely to frequently use a bike.